 If you pay attention to social media, you can find any number of business and brand success stories to draw inspiration from.
-There is always a new online coaching offering, or a new surefire way to create multiple revenue streams.
-At every turn someone in your network is posting about launching a business or a new partnership.
+There is always a new online coaching offering or a new “low-risk” or fool proof way to create multiple revenue streams.
+It seems like every time you look up someone in your network is posting about launching a business or a new partnership.
 As a fellow entrepreneur, you have to applaud those who have figured it out, especially in these uncertain times.

-One glance at a social feed can trigger all types of feelings for an entrepreneur.
-It can create an unhealthy balance.
-On one hand you may be motivated by the success of your peers.
-On the other hand, you may be feeling self doubt or inadequate because you aren’t quite where you want to be.
+One look at a social feed can trigger all types of feelings for an entrepreneur.
+The reality is that sometimes it creates an unhealthy balance.
+On one hand, you may be motivated by the success of your peers.
+On the other hand, you may start feeling inadequate or overwhelmed because you aren’t quite where you want to be.

 After retiring from the NFL in 2015, these questions were front and center in my life.
 People made their own assumptions about the things I valued and what I should do next.
 According to my status as an NFL player, I should still be involved with the game as a broadcaster or coach.
-Others believed I should be a venture capitalist, because they saw other athletes build investment portfolios alongside the most prominent Silicon Valley investors.
-While I could have done those things, they were not on my radar.
-I understood a very simple, yet important concept.
-Playing football was just a job I did very well.
-It didn’t define my beliefs, my interests, or my value.
-I needed to look inward to define those things.
+Others believed I should be a venture capitalist because they saw other athletes build investment portfolios alongside the most prominent Silicon Valley investors.

+That mindset and approach became the blueprint to navigate my next step as an entrepreneur.
+It helped me embrace the uncertainty that the next chapter.
 As I looked to pivot into the next phase of my life, this inward approach helped me embrace the uncertainty in front of me.
-These three techniques have empowered me to create my own standard of success, independent of what others’ thoughts and opinions:
+These three techniques have empowered me to re-create my own standard of success, independent of others’ thoughts and opinions:

-Believe that you bring unique value.
+You bring unique value.
+The first step is truly believing it.
 It may be your life experience, your work experience, or your intuition.
-Whatever it is, embrace it with confidence.
-Once you own your value, continue finding ways to improve and develop to create the optimal version of yourself.
+Whatever it is, embrace it with confidence and trust your journey.
+Continue finding ways to improve and develop to create the optimal version of yourself.

-Your growth should not be one dimensional.
-Physical, mental, spiritual, and emotional health and wellbeing are just as important to your success as technical skill and ability.
+Your growth should not be one-dimensional.
+Physical, mental, spiritual, and emotional health and well-being are just as important to your success as technical skills and abilities.
+Success impacts every area of your life– be ready for it.

 Build a daily routine that creates dedicated time for yourself to develop in multiple areas of your life.
-It may not be easy, but committing yourself to well rounded growth will not only help you achieve the success you are looking for.
-It will also help you with the endurance and stamina to sustain it.
+It may not be easy, but investing in well-rounded growth will not only help you achieve the success you are looking for.
+It will also help you with the holistic endurance and stamina to sustain it.

-It can be easy to find yourself being pulled in separate directions, trying to serve the needs of others.
+It can be easy to find yourself being pulled in separate directions, trying to serve others’ needs.
 The best way to provide the most value to others is to get the most out of yourself.

 Be intentional with your time and energy.
-They are two the most important resources you have, and they are limited.
-Find ways to be intentional about creating value for yourself, even when creating value for others.
-Challenge yourself to extract personal value in every interaction and task as a way to further your growth and development.
+They are two of the most important resources you have, and they are limited.
+Be intentional about creating value for yourself, even when creating value for others.
+Challenge yourself to extract personal value in every interaction as a way to further your growth and development.
 There can be value in even the smallest and mindless tasks, you just have to intentionally find it.